nantr0nic/PadCast/README.md

 ### This is a work in progress!

 - I'd love to hear from you if you have any thoughts, comments, suggestions, etc.!
-- For now this is meant for SNES controllers, but it should work with any similar controller with the same or fewer number of buttons.
-You can modify the unpressed.png file appropriately if you'd like to remove any unused buttons for your setup.
-My goal is for future versions to support N64, GameCube, XBox, PS, etc. controllers.
+- For now this is meant for USB SNES controllers, but it should work with any similar controller with the same or fewer number of buttons.
+My goal is for future versions to support NES, N64, GameCube, XBox, and Playstation controllers.
 - Previous versions of this program would be (falsely) flagged by Windows Defender as a trojan but I've since fixed the way this program is compiled and it has (so far...) not been flagged.
 It is not a trojan.
 If your Defender DOES flag it, let me know so I can continue troubleshooting it.